FREE LIFETIME CV AMENDMENTS

 And if other companies want to interview you but you’re busy at work?
 Instead of pretending you’re unwell or at the dentist, consider scheduling the interviews at the end of your day off, then spend a few hours beforehand preparing for the calls.

-We hope this guide has helped you think about what to do on your day off.
+We hope this guide has helped you think about what to do on your day off, whether that means game night or planning your next career step!

 It depends on whether you just need a quick break from work, or want some extra time to move your career forward – or anything in between.
 In terms of what to do on days off, it’s your annual leave, so barring other commitments it should be up to you!